GabrielTorland/chess/README.md

 INTRODUCTION
 ------------
-After my first year of studying computer engineering, I was excited to develop something.
-Chess is something that I always found fun, which made it a pretty easy choice.
+After my first year of studying computer science, I was excited to start developing.
+My professor recommended the class to try pygame; as it would help us improve our python skills.
+Pygame is usualy used to develop games, so I decided to develop chess.
+Chess is something that I allways found interesting and I was excited to try creating a chess-AI afterward.

 The game is developed in pygame which is a game engine in python.

 DETAILS
 ------------
 - Keep in mind that I only had 1 year of experience when I developed this game.
-I did not use venv, therefore it may stop working in the future.
 - When clicking a chess piece, the possible moves is shown.
 - There is only two player mode.
 - Soundeffects are implemented.